top of page

 SPINNING

-SUSPENDED SPINDLE SPINNING 2.0, Diana Twiss
+SUSPENDED (Drop) SPINDLE SPINNING SEMINAR, Diana Twiss

 HALF DAY, Sat.
-Mar.30, 8:30-12:30pm CLASS 101 *FULL*
+Mar.22, 8:30-12:30pm CLASS 101 - accepting registrations until Tues.Mar.18 @ 6pm

 In this class, we will have discussions, hands-on demonstrations and learning activities related to:

-• All the basics such as making a leader, joining fibre, and winding on
+• All the basics such as making a leader, joining fibre, and winding on (making a stable cop)

 • Preparing fibres for spindle spinning